forresti/NLP-applications/README.md

-# Mapping end-applications to NLP tasks
+# NLP-enabled applications, and their underlying technology

 ## Semi-automated customer service (human in the loop at call center or on text chat)
 * [Assist service rep in coming up with answers](https://venturebeat.com/2018/09/29/investing-in-ai-when-natural-language-processing-pays-off/) - Question Answering and Language Modeling (next sentence prediction)